 Contact metamorphism involves existing rocks coming into contact with intense heat.
 This heat generally comes from lava or magma.

-When layers of rocks come in close contact to magma, they can undergo metamorphosis into another type of rock.
+When layers of rocks come in close contact with magma, they can undergo metamorphosis into another type of rock.

-And this usually happens because a magma plumes moves to the upper part of the crust.
+And this usually happens because magma plumes move to the upper part of the crust.